A bit about us...

 Let me tell you about some of our past experiences which have shaped our mindset about remaining ethical breeders:

 Several years ago, during a chaotic and toxic relationship, my ex-partner told me we couldn't keep my 2 beloved pet cats (which were there long before him).
 I was devastated and unwell (to the point of needing multiple hospitalisations over a long period of time).
-They did eventually get rehomed (which is certainly much better than surrendering them to a shelter/euthanised).
+They did eventually get rehomed.
 But I will never get rid of that empty place in my heart from losing them.
+I failed them, and I never want to do that again.

 Another memory... when I was a child, we had this gorgeous red long hair domestic cat.
 I named Tim-Tam (after the biscuits of course!) and he was a free-roaming cat, as many were back in the 1990's.
 Sometimes, we wouldn't see him for days, and then finally he disappeared altogether.
 I was absolutely heartbroken.

 A few years later I fostered some other cats through a rescue organisation.
 Some had kittens in my care.
 I loved this so much.
 It was truly rewarding!
-Once they grew and found their furrrever homes, I was so happy for them.
+They stayed with me until they found their furrrever homes through a pop-up adoption day organised by the rescue.
+I was so happy for them.

 Breeding and rescuing are two concepts that many believe cannot co-exist.
 Many rescue organisations do not tolerate breeders.
 A lot of hate and resentment is thrown around unfortunately.
 The see us as the 'enemy'.
 They hold the view that breeders are contributing to the increasing numbers in shelters, and for every cat that is bought, this leaves one behind in a shelter.